mikcatta/git_example/README.md

-Hello! now without the node-modules :)
+Hello! now without the node-modules :) and a new description